Personal profile

 My two monographs, Protest Music in France (Ashgate 2009; re-ed Routledge 2016) and Dalida.
 Mythe et Mémoire (Le Mot et le reste, 2020), examine contemporary popular music in France from the distinct but complementary perspectives of ‘alternative’ and ‘mainstream’ cultures, with forays into audience research, music festivals, posthumous fame, elitism, and the representation of whiteness, exoticism and cosmopolitanism in metropolitan France.

-Cautiously, from the self-conscious and critical perspective of white scholarship, I am currently developing a project on musical representations of cultural diversity, including race, in French variétés (mainstream pop) from the mid-1950s to the late 1980s.
+Cautiously, from the self-conscious and critical perspective of white scholarship, I am currently developing a project on representations of racial diversity in French variétés (mainstream pop) in the period 1955-1987, i.e. before rap and when vinyl records and French state television defined popular taste.

 PhD students: